-The name Cambi comes from Latin.
-"Cambium" is the part of the tree where growth takes place.
-Cambi was founded in Norway in 1989, by the forest owners' association Glommen Skogeierforening.
+Cambi started as a development company called ”Kambi” in 1989, named after the latin word ‘cambium’ which is the part of the tree where growth takes place.
+The company was founded by the forest owners association Glommen Skogeierforening, in Norway.
 The technology was initially used to develop a steam explosion process for the paper and pulp industry.

 Following promising results in laboratory tests, the focus shifted towards the wastewater treatment sector.
 In 1992, Cambi was sold to a Norwegian oil trading and distribution company, Petrol Holding, which wanted to diversify into new areas.
 Cambi was founded to further develop the technology and initiate its commercialization.
 It was the start of the Cambi Thermal Hydrolysis Process (CambiTHP®).

 The first full-scale THP project in the world was developed by Cambi together with HIAS, in Norway.
 In 1994, a contract was signed to test and implement thermal hydrolysis for sewage sludge at the plant servicing the town of Hamar.
 Construction works started that same year and commissioning took place at the end of 1995.